Whipple's Disease

 How common is Whipple's disease?

-What are the symptoms of Whipple's disease?
+What are the typical symptoms of Whipple's disease?

-Diarrhea, weight loss, joint pain, and fever.
+Diarrhea, weight loss, abdominal pain, and joint pain.

 How is Whipple's disease diagnosed?